Home » Recipes » Pickles & Jams » Homemade Applesauce

 close-up of chunky homemade applesauce in a jar

 I think this is the perfect applesauce because it’s sweet and tart, and it’s easy to make it CHUNKY.
-This result comes from a few different factors, such as the variety of apples that are used, how big the apples are sliced, and how long the apples are cooked.
+The chunkiness depends on the variety of apples that are used, how big the apples are sliced, and how long the apples are cooked.
+Personally, I’m not a fan of applesauce that is completely, melt-in-your-mouth smooth.
+I want that texture of softened apple chunks in every bite!

 How to Make Applesauce